Exconvinced/Python-Personal-Projects/README.md

 > * Password length: Can be increased or decreased using the [+] and [-], respectively.
 Minimum value is 1.
 > * Live password generation: a new password is generated whenever the the password length or preference is changed.
 > * Toggles: A tickbox appears filled whenever its preference is activated.
 Displays its associated keyboard key when deactivated.
-> * No scrolling: The screen stays in place thanks to the clear function invoked every loop.
+> * No scrolling: The screen stays in place thanks to the clear function invoked at every loop.

 For improvement:
 > * Encrypted password/credentials vault